kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

 `lua-language-server` can be installed by following the instructions [here](https://github.com/sumneko/lua-language-server/wiki/Build-and-Run-(Standalone)).

 **By default, lua-language-server doesn't have a `cmd` set.** This is because nvim-lspconfig does not make assumptions about your path.
-You must add the following to your init.vim or init.lua to set `cmd` to the absolute path ($HOME and ~ are not expanded) of you unzipped and compiled lua-language-server.
+You must add the following to your init.vim or init.lua to set `cmd` to the absolute path ($HOME and ~ are not expanded) of your unzipped and compiled lua-language-server.

 ```lua
 local system_name